themaryanjuguna/HeroSquad/README.md

 * Go to the [HeroSquad](https://github.com/themaryanjuguna/HeroSquad.git) repository on GitHub.
 * Clone the project into your local device.
 * On the terminal, navigate to the project directory and run `gradle compile`.
 Then navigate to the `main` directory in the build folder and run `java App`.
 * Project has been deployed on Heroku.
+[Live Link] (https://shujaasquad.herokuapp.com/)

 ## Dependencies
 1. Java